Will LLMs Scaling Hit the Wall? Breaking Barriers via Distributed Resources on Massive Edge Devices: Technical Advancements

 \textbf{Federated learning} \cite{mcmahan2017communication} is a practical paradigm that enables collaborative model training while preserving data privacy.
 Instead of collecting raw data from edge devices, which may violate privacy regulations like GDPR \cite{regulation2018general}, this approach distributes the training process across multiple devices.
 Each device trains on its local data and only shares model updates with the central server.
 This approach can effectively utilizes both computational and data resources available at edges.

 \textbf{Federated LLMs for fine-tuning} has emerged as a critical direction in recent research of large language models, addressing the challenges of privacy preservation and resource constraints.
-FlexLoRA \cite{bai2024federated} introduces a novel framework that enables efficient fine-tuning of large language models in a federated setting, demonstrating comparable performance to centralized fine-tuning while maintaining data privacy.
-FedFM \cite{yang2025federated} tackles the critical challenges of system and statistical heterogeneity in federated learning, proposing adaptive optimization techniques that improve model convergence across diverse client devices.
+FedDAT \cite{chen2024feddat} introduces a framework for foundation-model fine-tuning under multi-modal heterogeneous federated settings, while FedFM \cite{yang2025federated} tackles the critical challenges of system and statistical heterogeneity in federated learning through adaptive optimization across diverse client devices.
 To address the computational constraints of edge devices, FedPETuning \cite{zhang2023fedpetuning} employs parameter-efficient fine-tuning techniques, significantly reducing the memory and computation requirements while maintaining model performance.
 This approach enables even resource-constrained devices to participate in the fine-tuning process.
 Similarly, \cite{chen2024feddat} bridges the gap between federated learning and foundation models by introducing novel techniques for efficient knowledge transfer and model adaptation in multi-modal heterogeneous federated learning settings.
 In domain-specific applications, FedMatch \cite{chen2021fedmatch} demonstrates the effectiveness of federated learning for question-answering tasks, showing that models can be fine-tuned on sensitive domain-specific data while preserving privacy.
 These advancements are supported by open-source frameworks like Flower \cite{Flower} and FATE-LLM \cite{fan2023fate}, which provide robust platforms for implementing federated fine-tuning of large language models.